Kingpin-Apps/swift-ogmios/Sources/SwiftOgmios/SwiftOgmios.docc/SubmitTransactionErrorHandling.md

 # SubmitTransaction Enhanced Error Handling

-The `SubmitTransaction` process method has been enhanced to properly return the appropriate `SubmitTransactionError` based on the error code received from Ogmios.
+The `SubmitTransaction` process method returns the appropriate `SubmitTransactionError` based on the error code received from Ogmios.

 ## Supported Error Codes

-The following SubmitTransactionFailure error codes are now properly handled:
+The following SubmitTransactionFailure error codes are handled:

 ### Era and Signature Errors
 - **3005**: `SubmitTransactionFailureEraMismatch` - Failed to submit in current era